Dysar/Mintos/README.md

 ## Running the project

-1. create database called mintos
+1. Create database called mintos
-2. create a file under `src/main/resources/secrets.properties` with the following content and replace the placeholder with the https://exchangeratesapi.io API key
+2. Create a file under `src/main/resources/secrets.properties` with the following content and replace the placeholder with the https://exchangeratesapi.io API key

 ```properties
 api.key=<the API key>